8 Types of Hawks in Maryland

 As with most raptors, they are predators that hunt small birds and rodents as their primary food source.

-The adult Sharp-shinned Hawks have noticeably short wings and long tails, giving them an elegant look to help chase down prey.
+The adult Sharp-shinned Hawks have noticeably short wings and long tails, which give them an elegant look and help them chase down prey.

 They have bright yellow eyes, slate gray feathers on their backs, and reddish coloration underneath them.

-During migrations in the spring, these types of hawks in Maryland can be found all over Maryland, flying in flocks of up to 20 individuals.
+During spring migrations, these types of hawks can be found all over Maryland, flying in flocks of up to 20 individuals.

 They prefer densely wooded areas where they can easily hide from human presence, making it easier to find their meals without much competition from other types of hawks in Maryland.